ArtisanMobile/devdocs/_posts/user-guide/2014-06-10-campaign-create-push.md

 ### Starting Your Campaign

 If all of your settings are correct and your test message is received successfully, hit 'Start Campaign' to publish your campaign draft.
-If you do not wish to start your campaign just yet, you can leave this screen and come back to your campaign draft at any time.
+The campaign will begin when it reaches the start time you specified.
+If you do not wish to publish your campaign just yet, you can leave this screen and come back to your campaign draft at any time.

 ## Editing a Push Campaign